 By car you can also easily reach Scansano (20 min) and Pitigliano and Sorano (1 hr), two of the many fascinating towns built of tufa stone, the same stone used on the lower level of the house.

-The Medieval ruins of San Bruzio are only a few minutes away.
+The wonderful Medieval ruins of San Bruzio are only a few minutes away, close to the town of Magliano in Toscana.
 Further afield are the monastery San Galgano and the ruins of Monterano.

 There are many wonderful beaches easily reachable from the House.
 This area of Tuscany offers beaches of all sorts: from the wonderful small, rocky and hidden ones on the Monte Argentario, to the easily accessible long sandy beaches on the Feniglia and Giannella stretches of land and up the coast to Castiglione della Pescaia.

 Also, by a short ferry ride from Porto S.Stefano the wonderful Isola del Giglio offers many other wonderful beaches.

 Here are two very good guides (in english) to help you discover and decide what beaches to visit during our stay:

 In Capalbio, just 30 minutes away from the house, you can visit the exciting Tarot Garden, built in 1998 by French artist Niki de Saint Phalle, wife of Swiss sculptor Jean Tinguely.

 Riding a bike across the Parco Regionale della Maremma (also called Parco dell'Uccellina) could be a wonderful activity!